cimug-org/CIMTool-Builders-Library/README.md

 Once you've determined your builder is ready confirm the following items:

 1. The detailed description in your ```builder.md``` has been completed.
 If there are particular aspects of your builder that should be highlighted this should be done here.
-For example, if your builder warrants it, you may include images in your builder's folder and display to them in your description.
+For example, if your builder warrants it, you may include images in your builder's folder and display them within the description section of your builder.md file.
 A great example of this is the [profile-doc-rtf.xsl](shipped-builders/profile-doc-rtf/builder.md) builder.
 2. You've uploaded a DTE (Name/Type/Extension) Import wizard screenshot named ```import-builder.png``` (e.g. [import-builder.png](shipped-builders/xsd/import-builder.png)) file to your custom builder's folder.
 You can refer to existing builders as examples.
 3. Your builder is using either the ```$copyright``` or ```$copyright-single-line``` parameter to generate a copyright as part of its generated output.
 A copyright is relevant for most builders.
 4. You have added a new row to the **Community Developed Builders** table in this README.
 The description in the row entry is typically a simplified version of the description in your builder's ```builders.md``` summarizing your builder.